stripe2933/vku/docs/using-vku.md

 Or you can make your own `CMakePresets.json` script (like [macOS + Clang](#macos-clang)).

-After the installation, CMake configuration files would be located in `build/install` directory.
+After the installation, package config files will be located in `build/install` directory.
 You can pass your own `CMAKE_INSTALL_PREFIX` when configuration time to change the installation directory (e.g. `/usr/local`).

 In future CMake project, you can use `find_package(vku CONFIG REQUIRED)` to use *vku*.

-## 4. Directly Use vku in Your CMake Project
+## 4. Directly use *vku* in Your CMake Project

 Most of the compiler specific setup would be same as the above.
 You have to set the proper compilers for *vku*'s requirement.

-If you're using vcpkg, since *vku* does not officially in the vcpkg ports (but it supports the usage with [overlay ports](https://learn.microsoft.com/en-us/vcpkg/concepts/overlay-ports)), you have to set some ports overlay and triplet settings.
+If you're using vcpkg, since *vku* does not officially in the vcpkg ports, you have to set some ports overlay and triplet settings.

 > [!NOTE]
 > I'm currently working for make *vku* to be available with vcpkg official ports.